PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

       Specifies how the edge weights (distances and durations) are given.

    ``SERVICE_TIME``
-      Service time value for all clients.
+      Service time for all clients.
       To specify heterogeneous client service times, see :term:`SERVICE_TIME_SECTION`.

    ``VEHICLES``